hellomephllw/react-webpack-dev-json-server/README.md

-# react-mobile-dev
+# react-webpack-dev-json-server
-this framework is set up for wechat app develop
+Making json server and dev server on the same port, for easier development.